John Farquharson (Jesuit): Religious work

-According to Canon MacWilliam, "The [priests'] condition was gradually eased until, after fifteen months imprisonment, they were", summoned to a meeting.
+"The [priests'] condition was gradually eased until, after fifteen months imprisonment, they were", summoned to a meeting.
 According to Father Charles MacDonald, "the survivors were brought before the Duke of Newcastle, who informed them that the Government was disposed to deal leniently in their case, and therefore would sentence them to perpetual banishment from the country, provided they could give bail of £1,000 that they would never return.
 As this was an absurd proposal, these poor priests having neither friends nor money, the Duke compromised the matter by asking them to go bail for each other.
 They got over to Holland, but most of them came back again."
 Even though all primary sources from the era confirm the reliability of the first account the Farquharson brothers told of their imprisonment in cruel, unsanitary, and inhumane conditions, according to The Celtic Magazine correspondent Colin Chisholm of Lietry, John Farquharson alleged in later years to the Catholics of Strathglass that the conditions aboard HMS Pamela were not at all as bad as he had previously stated Farquharson, who may have been suffering from psychological trauma and preferring not to talk about the real memories of his incarceration, alleged in later years that it was decided in Edinburgh that he was to be transported to "a penal settlement" in the Electorate of Hannover.m Also according to Colin Chisholm, "After a favorable passage, the Captain landed Mr. Farquarson in Hanover, and in doing so whispered in his ear that his engagement was now at an end; that he would be leaving Hanover at such a time, and that he would be happy of his company on the homeward voyage.
 The hint was enough.
 As soon as the vessel got clear of the Hanoverian coast, the priest suddenly appeared at the Captain's table, and he was brought safely back to his native country without having incurred any real danger or expense.
 He soon made his way to Strathglass, where he remained until he was selected as prefect of studies for the Catholic College at Douai."